-Being a small town, Fabens does not have a public transit system used by locals to get to and from work.
+Fabens is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Fabens is a very ethnically-diverse town.
+Fabens is an extremely ethnically-diverse town.
 The people who call Fabens home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Fabens, accounting for 99.05% of the town’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Fabens residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fabens include Irish, German, English, and European.
+People of Hispanic or Latino origin are the most prevalent group in Fabens, accounting for 95.31% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Fabens residents report their race to be White, followed by Asian.
+Important ancestries of people in Fabens include English, Danish, Irish, German, and Dutch.

 The most common language spoken in Fabens is Spanish.
-Other important languages spoken here include English and African languages.
+Other important languages spoken here include English and Tagalog.